neckchi/scheduleApi/readme.md

 For a list of dependencies refer to requirements.txt.

-Results are cached in a remote MongoDB.
-The URL is stored in .env.
-Results are cached for 12h.
+Results are cached in a remote MongoDB based on carrierp2p setting

 **TODO:** Currently the .env file contains several secrets, these should be removed from there.
 Locally the need to be stored in a gitignored file, in OCP they can be provided via Secret.